 Common indoor air quality problems and inside air pollution can affect you at both your home and your place of work.
-This means it’s essential to find a reputable Phoenix-area indoor air quality services company to conduct routine deep cleans of your air ducts and vents.
+This means it’s essential to find a reputable Phoenix-area indoor air quality services company to conduct routine deep cleaning of your air ducts and vents.

 Why Is Indoor Air Quality Important?

 Perhaps the most significant thing anyone can do to improve their quality of life is to improve the quality of the air they breathe.
 Indoor air pollution is a real safety hazard, and all it takes is a single exposure to a pollutant to trigger adverse health effects.

 According to the EPA, most people spend about 90% of their time inside.
 Furthermore, indoor air tends to be more polluted than outdoor air.
 When you combine these two statements, it’s easier to understand why it’s essential to take indoor air pollution seriously.

 What Are The Health Effects of Indoor Air Pollution?